JWST APT Help

 Hovering the cursor over error or warning icons provides a pop-up box with a short text description of the condition generating the flag.
 These are necessarily terse, and some are more descriptive than others.
 A more detailed summary of errors and warnings can be obtained via the red X icon on the top menu bar, where List and Summary tabs allow viewing of the compiled errors in the proposal in different formats.
 Alternatively, one can select the errors and warnings box that remains at the lower right corner of the APT GUI no matter which section of the tool one is using at a given time.
 Often times, the information provided in these pop-up boxes or summary lists is sufficient to allow a user to correct a given situation.

 Errors come in 2 varieties: (1) missing information that is required, and (2) invalid entries or problems that affect the schedulability of the proposed observations.
 Obviously, the former errors are removed when valid entries are entered in the required fields.
-Errors affecting schedulability are more serious, especially in the mode of single stream processing where accepted proposals flow quickly into scheduling.
+Errors affecting schedulability are more serious, especially assuming JWST's single-stream processing philosophy where accepted proposals need to flow quickly into scheduling.
 Ideally, no errors should remain in the proposal at the time of submission.
 Exceptions are allowed only in cases where the error cannot be resolved with a reasonable amount of effort or if an unanticipated condition has arisen that APT cannot handle.
 In such cases, it is recommended that you check in with the JWST Help Desk on any reported exceptions and/or discuss the problem with STScI support staff.
 Upon submission, you will be asked to supply a description of any remaining errors in your proposal at the time of submission.